karinkumar/MetaGLIMPSE/README.md

 ```
 python3.11 RunMetaGLIMPSE_chunk.py  --dosages YOUR_GLIMPSE2_result_refpanel1.vcf.gz YOUR_GLIMPSE2_result_refpanel2.vcf.gz --gl YOUR_GL_FILE.vcf.gz  --out YOUR_OUTNAME_PREFIX --zerodosage --region REGION_NUMBER --chunks 'YOUR_CHUNK_FILE.txt --chr 'chr20'
 ```
 Note: we have only done extensive testing on variants that are present in both reference panels.
 Those that are not missing in a particular reference panel are copied from the that single-panel imputation.
-However, we have not tested the copying extensively, so please double check to make sure it looks right if you are using these variants from the MetaGLIMPSE output
+However, we have not tested the copying extensively yet (this will be done soon!), so please double check to make sure it looks right if you are using these variants from the MetaGLIMPSE output

 ****Frequently Asked Questions (FAQ)****